Wills and Executors Sydney

 Either or both of the executors can apply to the Court under Section 63 of the Trustee Act for an opinion, advice or direction on any question regarding the management or administration of the estate property or regarding the interpretation of the Will.
 Provided no fraud, misrepresentation or wilful concealment is involved, an executor who acts in accordance with the opinion, advice or direction of the court is deemed to have discharged his/her responsibility as executor.

 On rare occasions in the will, a specific legacy is left for the executor to cover his or her executorial work.
 In that event, no further order is needed for payment of the commission specified.
-Similarly, if there is a legacy or other bequest to the executor contained in the will, there is a prima facie presumption that the legacy or bequest is intended to cover any entitlement to commission.
+Similarly, if there is a legacy or other bequest to the executor contained in the will.
+There is a prima facie presumption that the legacy or bequest is intended to cover any entitlement to commission.
 Otherwise, payment of commission may be authorised by the Court on application by the executor on the filing and passing of accounts in the estate.
-The payment of a commission may also be agreed by all the beneficiaries provided they are of age and not subject to any legal disability.
+Payment of a commission may be agreed by all beneficiaries provided they’re of age and not subject to legal disability.